 Arizona state law allows veterans the ability to claim automatic in-state residency if they have lived in Arizona for less than a full year.
 To be eligible a veteran must submit the following documentation prior to the start of his/her semester block:

-The Rio VA Office has set up the Department of Veteran Affairs (DVA) online certifying system (VA-Once) to send an email confirmation once your enrollment has been submitted to the DVA for processing.
+The Rio Veterans Services Office has set up the Department of Veteran Affairs (DVA) online certifying system (VA-Once) to send an email confirmation once your enrollment has been submitted to the DVA for processing.

 This confirmation will be sent to any personal email address you have provided as well as to your official student email address (you can access that email through RioLearn and my.maricopa.edu).

-If you have received this confirmation, and have waited the DVA's estimated processing time (as listed under our Processing Deadlines link), please contact the VA Regional Office at 1-888-442-4551 for further review.
+If you have received this confirmation, and have not received payment within 4 weeks to 6 weeks, please contact the VA Regional Office at 1-888-442-4551 for further review.

-If you have not received this confirmation, please contact the Rio VA office so we can review your file to ensure we have received all the required paperwork.
+If you have not received this email confirmation, please contact the Rio Veterans Services Office so we can review your file to ensure we have received all the required paperwork.

 Please contact VA Regional Office at 1-888-442-4551 or view your benefit status on the ebenefits website.
 To access eBenefits click on the icon on the Rio VA home page.